The most fascinating facts you never knew about Stonehenge

 Let’s start at the beginning.
 Stonehenge is thought to have been built 5000 years ago, making older than the pyramids of Egypt.
 Archaeologists think that construction started around 3,000 BCE, during the late Neolithic Age.
 It took a whole 1,300 years to build, initially starting as a circular ditch and bank and then evolving over centuries, with the massive stones added over time.

-The enormous stones that make up Stonehenge, known as megaliths, weigh an average of 20 tons each.
+The enormous stones that make up Stonehenge, known as megaliths, weigh an average of 25 tons each.
 The heaviest – the Heel Stone, stands in isolation to the main circle, and weighs an incredible 30 tons.
 These huge stones, called sarsens, are accompanied by smaller bluestones, which weigh around 4 tons each.
 Neither are local to the area, with the sarsens coming from a quarry 20 miles away and the bluestones an massive 180 miles away.
 The notion that the rocks were transported from so far away is equally as impressive (and baffling) as the monument’s construction itself.

 One of Stonehenge’s most curious features the placement of the enormous lintels on top of supporting sarsens.
-These are the horizontal rocks you see lying on top of two supporting megaliths, which together make a .
+These are the horizontal rocks you see lying on top of two supporting megaliths, which together make an arch.
 Researchers have found hollow holes (mortises) burrowed into the horizontal lintels, and protrusions (tenons) carved into the two supporting slabs, which would fit together to secure the construction.
 As well as this, the lintels are remarkably level, suggesting they were specifically measured, carved, and placed to be so.
 Such techniques, typically only used in carpentry, are incredibly impressive for a Neolithic civilization.

 You may also like: Gardening enthusiasts, here’s why visiting the Chelsea flower show is an absolute must